 In the days after our launch, AppEngine hit a severe bit of datastore turbulence.
 There was the occasional latency spike on AppEngine while we were developing, but late September/early October was much rougher.
 Simple queries that normally took 50ms would skyrocket up to 5s.
 Occasionally they would even time out.
 Our application was still available, but we were seeing significant error rates all over.
 We considered our options at that point, and decided to stick it out.

 Shortly after the rough period started, the AppEngine team fixed the issues.
 And shortly after that, a bit of datastore maintenance chopped the already good latencies down even further.
-It’s been smooth sailing since then and the AppEngine team has been committed to improving the datastore situation even more as time goes on:
+It’s been smooth sailing since then and the AppEngine team has been committed to improving the datastore situation even more as time goes on (from here):

 We didn’t jump ship on AppEngine for one rough week because we knew that their team was committed to fixing things.
 We’ve also had our rough weeks with the other cloud providers.
 In 2009, Amazon lost one our EBS drives while we were prototyping DotSpots infrastructure on it.
 Not just a crash with dataloss, but actually lost.
 The whole EBS volume was no longer available at all.
 We’ve also had weeks where EC2 instances had random routing issues between instances, instances lock up or get wedged with no indication of problems on Amazon’s side.
 Slicehost had problems with our virtual machines losing connectivity to various parts of the globe.